steveculshaw/brindlewoodbay/README.md

 Winnie tries to save her, but she's gone.

 Old woman; elderly frail, layers of moth eaten knitting sat at a corner table.
-Guy in the corner on his mobile, talking about "shit loads of potential ... bulldoze it, make a fortune ... condo's" Young woman, here to make a podcast with Latatia.
+Guy, Damian, is in the corner on his mobile, talking about *"shit loads of potential ... bulldoze it, make a fortune ... condo's"*
+Young woman, here to try and make a podcast with Latatia.

-Percy comes in with order; "oh my lord!", drops plates and starts trying to call the police.
+Percy comes in with order; *"oh my lord!"*, drops plates and starts trying to call the police.<br>

-Eva Cole, immaculate apron, comes out the kitchen, sees Latatia ... and turns back into the kitchen.
+Eva Cole, immaculate apron, comes out the kitchen, sees Latatia ... and turns back into the kitchen.<br>
 Tall gentleman, Phoenix Cole, strides out, looking to take charge ... calls police, professionally giving address & details.

+Krystal gets hold of the bottle of pomegranate fizz that Latatia drank.<br>
+Winnie put a plastic bag over the glass to preserve it.

+Percy Underwood returns wearing a checker jacket, holding a Meerschaum pipe ... *"ah ha, the game is afoot"* ... **where & why does he get these costumes**

+Deputy Brad Anderson arrives.
+His uniform is straining, slightly too small ... he's been working out.

+Gruff guy, Abraham Stockton, red plaid shirt, comes in from the hall.
+Used to own the farm, been in the family, right to the time of the Deep Reaver.

+Krystal interview Stockton; talks about the farm, great deal of animus towards the Coles, you should search the house throughout, *"there's a set of drawings, showing how it used to be, somewhere in the house, likely in the office"*

 Detective Sam Cooper